Combined Honours in Physics and Mathematics

 3MATH 110 may substitute for any of the specified courses by decreasing the electives by 3 credits.

 4Advanced Credit or Placement in Physics provide excellent preparation but they are NOT a substitute for these courses, which are required prerequisites for all second year Physics courses in this program.
 Students with AP credits should contact the Department for advice.
-Students without Physics 12 must take PHYS 100 prior to PHYS 101 or 107 or 117.
-Students must take PHYS 117 in second year if they did not take it or PHYS 107 in first year.
+Students without Physics 12 must take PHYS 100 prior to PHYS 131 or 106 or 117.
+Students that took PHYS 131 may enter the specialization but will need to take PHYS 106, 117, or 170 before the required PHYS 216.
+Students must complete PHYS 119 lab before they can take PHYS 129 Enriched lab.
+The PHYS 129 Enriched lab is recommended for all PHAS program specializations.

 PHYS 210 or one Computer Science course is recommended.
 Students interested in senior chemistry courses or who are planning to enter a career in teaching are reminded that they should take a second course of introductory chemistry.